Dining up north: Pequot to Crosslake

 Billy Pestello (of the same family but no business affiliation with Pestello’s in Pequot Lakes) has put together a nice, inexpensive dining option.
 His strong suit is promoting local community events with close ties to the hockey community.
 (Did we mention the arena next door?)

 The big circular bar is a must to attract a year-round crowd.
 Currently, the kitchen seems to be run by committee.
-The result is a loss of consistency in food quality, but it is still pretty good more often than not.
+The result is a loss of consistency in food quality, but it is still pretty good more often than not, with excellent burgers.
 The service is competent and friendly.

 And yet, the place has an endearing quality with families running about during early evening hours and a rock band vibe after dark.
 Besides, who wouldn’t like something called a Garbage Pizza?